django-query-profiler/django-query-profiler/django_query_profiler/django/INTERNALS.md

     Since we have our own DatabaseWrapper for all databases now, lets add it in the mixin, and any database (especially mysql) can override it

-    Thats all there is to "intercepting queries" part.
+    That's all there is to "intercepting queries" part.
 Lets see the "do something/nothing" implementation now